Emergency Dental Care in Toronto

-Practically any type of tooth or gum injury can become aggravated if ignored – potentially to the point of deteriorating your dental health to the point of rendering it into a serious health risk.
-Overlooking a dental complication can compromise your oral health and put you at risk for attaining permanent damage, which can eventually produce a need for more extensive and more expensive future dental treatment / procedure.
+Practically any type of tooth or gum injury can become aggravated if ignored – potentially to the point of deteriorating your dental health to the point of rendering it into a serious health risk and needing more serious treatment such as a root canal.

 Below, we offer some simple instructions for dealing with various dental complications until you are able to visit a dentist.

 The below reference guide is on our website for informational purposes only.
 For professional advice, please contact a dental professional for advice pertaining to your specific complication(s).